BRILLIANCE EVEN AS BEATLES BREAK

 While they all certainly care about each other and have deep connections, this is a group whose relationship has simply run its course, and they—and the audience—all know it.
 At one point or another, almost every member of the band quits or almost quits in Get Back.
 The group’s tenuous hold on each other is exemplified by George Harrison, clearly the most frustrated member, as he cordially says during a rehearsal of Two Of Us that, ´I think I’ll be leaving the band now´, George then walks away.

-´If he doesn’t come back by Tuesday we’ll get Clapton´, says John Lennon a short while later, referring to legendary guitarist Eric Clapton (right) .
+´If he doesn’t come back by Tuesday we’ll get Clapton´, says John Lennon a short while later, referring to legendary guitarist Eric Clapton.
 It’s a pivotal moment for the band and the docu-series, which shows The Beatles at their best and worst.
 This is pretty much all a fan of the group can ask for, which brings us to this doc’s most glaring issue.

 After watching Get Back I gained an insight into The Beatles that I’ve never had before.
 That’s saying a lot, as I’ve literally been following the band since birth.
 I was born in Liverpool, visited The Cavern Club as a tot when they got their start there, and have read almost every book and heard every song the band has ever played.
 My Uncle Michael was even at the garden fete where John Lennon and Paul McCartney first met.
 My Beatles connection runs deep, so being able to absorb content from the group made me feel even closer to the band.
 Watching the docu-series provides a sense of who each member in a way I have never seen before.
 That said, The Beatles: Get Back is made for hard-core fans—but not necessarily fans who love The Beatles.

-Terry Terrones is a Television Critics Association and Critics Choice Association member, licensed drone pilot and aspiring hand model.
-When he’s not listening to The Fab Four, you can find him hiking in the mountains of Colorado, or at his desk writing an article for Paste magazine or other outlets You can follow him on Twitter @terryterrones.
+please note logo The primary sources for this piece were written for Paste on line magazine by Terry Terrones is a Television Critics Association and Critics Choice Association member, licensed drone pilot and aspiring hand model.
+When he’s not listening to The Fab Four, you can find him hiking in the mountains of Colorado.
+You can follow him on

 For all the latest TV news, reviews, lists and features, follow @Paste_TV.